 Lest We Forget

 John McCrae was born in Guelph, Ontario, in 1872.
 He served in the Boer War in 1899.
-He was part of the artillery.
-Prior to WW1, he had a successful medical practice.
-He was 41 years-old when he went to Europe.
+He was part

 The day before he wrote In Flanders' Field a good friend was killed.
-He was buried in a simple grave where the poppies were already blooming among the wooden crosses.
+He was

-Unfortunately McCrae himself was buried there after perishing from pneumonia and meningitis, January 28th 1918.
-Unable to help his friend or other fallen soldiers, John McCrae gave them a voice through "In Flanders Field."
+and meningitis, January 28th 1918.
+Unable to help his friend or other

 In Flanders Fields

-In Flanders fields the poppies blow
+In Flanders fields the poppies blow Between the crosses, row on row, That mark

-The larks, still bravely singing, fly
+our place; and in the sky The larks, still bravely singing, fly Scarce heard amid the guns below.

-We are the Dead.
-Short days ago
+We are the

-Loved, and were loved, and now we lie
+Dead.
+Short days ago We lived, felt dawn, saw sunset glow, Loved, and were loved, and now we lie In Flanders fields.

-The torch; be yours to hold it high.
+up our quarrel with the foe: To you from failing hands we throw The torch; be yours to hold it high.
+If

-We shall not sleep, though poppies grow
+ye break faith with us who die We shall not sleep, though poppies grow In

-In Flanders Field
+Flanders Field

 ...Lt.
-Col. John Macrae
+Col.

 PLEASE WEAR A POPPY

-"Please wear a poppy," the lady said
+poppy," the lady said And held

-And held one forth, but I shook my head.
+one forth, but I shook my head.
+Then I stopped and watched as she

-And her face was old and lined with care;
+old and lined with care; But

-There remained a smile that refused to fade.
+remained a smile that refused to fade.

-A boy came whistling down the street,
+A boy came whistling

 Bouncing along on care-free feet.